 The number of Heroku Errors that occurred in the 10 minute time window, segmented by error code.

-In addition to raw metrics, Heroku will provide alerts about specific conditions that can be indicative of problems with your application.
+In addition to raw metrics, Heroku will provide alerts about specific conditions that might be indicative of problems with your application.

 A red indicator will appear on process types that have alerts.
-A green indicator implies that there are no alerts:
+A green indicator means that there are no alerts.

 The list of alerts provided is constantly evolving as we gather more data about application behavior, but some examples include notifications when:

 - There are request timeouts indicative of slow requests that could lead to application queueing

 - An application’s memory usage is growing in a way that indicates the potential for performance issues

 - Response time has degraded for the same period week-over-week